The DESI Y1 RR Lyrae catalog I: Empirical modeling of the cyclic variation of spectroscopic properties and a chemodynamical analysis of the outer halo: Abstract

 \section{Abstract}

-We present the catalog of RR Lyrae stars observed in the first year of operations of the Dark Energy Spectroscopic Instrument (DESI) survey.
-This catalog contains 6,240 RR Lyrae stars out to $\sim100$\,kpc from the Galactic center and over 12,000 individual epochs with homogeneously-derived stellar atmospheric parameters.
-We introduce a novel methodology to model the cyclical variation of the spectroscopic properties of RR Lyrae from single-epoch measurements.
-We employ this method to infer the radial velocity and effective temperature variation of fundamental mode and first-overtone RR Lyrae stars and to determine their systemic velocities and mean temperatures.
-For fundamental mode pulsators, we obtain radial velocity curves with amplitudes of $\sim$30--50\,km\,s$^{-1}$ and effective temperature curves with 300--1,000\,K variations, whereas for first-overtone pulsators these amplitudes are $\sim20$\,km\,s$^{-1}$ and $\sim 600$\,K, respectively.
+We present the catalog of RR Lyrae stars (RRLs) observed in the first year of operations of the Dark Energy Spectroscopic Instrument (DESI) survey.
+This catalog contains 6,240 RRLs out to $\sim120$\,kpc from the Galactic center and over 12,000 individual epochs with homogeneously-derived stellar atmospheric parameters.
+We introduce a novel methodology to model the cyclical variation of the spectroscopic properties of RRLs from single-epoch measurements.
+We employ this method to infer the systemic velocities and mean temperatures of fundamental and first-overtone mode RRLs in our sample (without distinguishing between individual spectral lines).
+For fundamental mode pulsators, we obtain radial velocity curves with amplitudes of $\sim$30--80\,km\,s$^{-1}$ and effective temperature curves with 300--1,000\,K variations, whereas for first-overtone pulsators these amplitudes are $\sim20$\,km\,s$^{-1}$ and $\sim 600$\,K, respectively.
 We use our sample to study the metallicity distribution of the halo and its dependence on Galactocentric distance ($R_{\rm GC}$).
-Using a radius-dependent mixture model, we split the data into chemodynamically distinct components and find that our inner halo sample ($R_{\rm GC}\lesssim50$\,kpc) is predominantly composed of stars with [Fe/H] $\sim-1.5$\,dex and largely radial orbits (with an anisotropy parameter $\beta\sim0.94$), that we associate with the Gaia-Sausage-Enceladus merger event.
-Stars in the outer halo field exhibit a broader and more metal-poor [Fe/H] distribution with more circular orbits ($\beta\sim0.39$).
+Using a radius-dependent mixture model, we split the data into chemodynamically distinct components and find that our inner halo sample ($R_{\rm GC}\lesssim50$\,kpc) is predominantly composed of stars with [Fe/H] $\sim-1.5$ and largely radial orbits (with an anisotropy parameter $\beta\sim0.94$), that we associate with the Gaia-Sausage-Enceladus merger.
+Stars in the halo field exhibit a broader and more metal-poor [Fe/H] distribution with more circular orbits ($\beta\sim0.39$).
 The metallicity gradient of the metal-rich and the metal-poor components is found to be $0.005$ and $0.010$\,dex\,kpc$^{-1}$, respectively.
-Our catalog highlights DESI's tantalizing potential for studying the Milky Way and the pulsation properties of RR Lyrae stars in the era of large spectroscopic surveys.
+Our catalog highlights DESI's tantalizing potential for studying the Milky Way and the pulsation properties of RRLs in the era of large spectroscopic surveys.

 \keywords{ Catalogs(205) Computational methods(1965) Halo stars(699) Milky Way stellar halo(1060) Milky Way Galaxy(1054) RR Lyrae variable stars(1410) Radial velocity(1332) Spectroscopy(1558) Stellar effective temperatures(1597) Surveys(1671) }